1 week off work

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

 You'll need to be very fit with some experience of big trekking days with elevation gain and loss in the thousands of metres.
 You won't need any technical mountaineering or climbing experience, as your guides will lead you through any sections that require ice axes, ropes and harnesses.
 There will be crevasses to deal with and steep inclines over icy ground.
-Bring along a keen love of adventure as well as your strong fitness levels and trekking experience.
+Bring along a keen love of adventure as well as strong fitness levels and trekking experience.
 Iceland's weather is notoriously fickle, so the conditions will play a part.

 Sure can!
 Over 50% of our travellers travel solo, it’s a great way to meet like-minded people.